ppcamp/react-remember-it-frontend/README.md

 <pre>
 src
-│   api/: has the objects to handle with requests
-├── app/: has the _Routing_ and _StaticContexts_
+├── api/: it has the objects to handle with requests ├── app/: it has the _Routing_ and _StaticContexts_
 │   └──   staticContexts/: folder where are stored the staticContexts │
+├── assets/: it has some static elements requested in another parts of application │   └──   images/: folder where are stored the images files │   └──   mocks/: folder where has some mocking examples │
-│   components/: contains all components that can be "splitted" and used in another element │   pages/: will have all the components that has some url/link associated with it │   store/: contains the main, and yet, dynamic, redux store │   store/slices/: contains each store slice, giving more readability/maintability to the project │   __tests__/: tests all pages.
+├── components/: contains all components that can be "splitted" and used in another element ├── pages/: will have all the components that has some url/link associated with it ├── store/: contains the main, and yet, dynamic, redux store ├── store/slices/: contains each store slice, giving more readability/maintability to the project │   └──   */: folder with slice and its actions
+│
+├── __tests__/: tests all pages.
 Other tests should be in each component and should have the suffix '.test.js'

 </pre>